nosinovacao/name-sdk/README.md

 # NAME: Self-Contained Dependencies Management
-NAME is a dependencies management library designed to expose and access dependencies information, written in C#.
+NAME is a service dependencies management library designed to expose and access services information, written in C#.

-Its goal is to make it easier and simpler to detect dependencies problems in a world where there are more and more services per application.
+Its goal is to make it easier and simpler to detect service dependencies problems in a world where there are more and more services per application.
 It provides human and machine friendly dependencies information without the need for external tools.

 ### Main Features
 * Self-contained
-* Developer friendly dependencies definition
+* Developer friendly service dependencies definition
-* Human and machine readable dependencies status
+* Human and machine readable service dependencies status
 * Deep dependecies health checks
-* Third-party dependencies checks
+* Third-party service dependencies checks
 * Support for **optional** central registration
 * .Net Core and .NET 4.5+ compatible